Transforming Grace: Building Our Future

 a) Advances from least permitted projects (site work) to most permitted (educational buildings)

 b) Allows the builder to ‘paint themselves out of the room’, i.e. work themselves off the property without doubling back

 c) Provides for the possibility of starting our return to campus in phases as early as next fall

 FEMA will be of great service to us in their role of supplementing insurance.
 While they will accommodate upgrades for current codes and perhaps some green initiatives, there are elements in our plan that we know will take us beyond this rebuilding project.
 The scope of our strategy to strengthen the future of Grace Academy expands beyond the return to replaced buildings and grounds.Although the percentage of the project left to us may not be large, the dollar amount it represents will be greater than any challenge we have yet faced.
 However, the opportunity will also be the greatest we have ever been offered!
 Would you be willing to partner in raising a few million dollars in order to develop all that is envisioned?

 Our Next Step

-Having met and exceeded our goal of $200,000 toward our development plan last year, our 'Next Step' goal is $300,000 by the end of 2021.
+Having met our previous goals, our 'Next Step' goal is at least $200,000 between August and December 31.
 Remember that all donations will support initiatives beyond our insurance settlement and any assistance provided by FEMA.